NASA-Planetary-Science/AmesCAP/tutorial/CAP_install.md

 # with bash:
 (local)>$ echo alias MarsPlot='/Users/username/amesGCM3/bin/MarsPlot.py' >> ~/.bashrc
 (local)>$ source ~/.bashrc

 # with csh/tsch
 (local)>$ echo alias MarsPlot /username/amesGCM3/bin/MarsPlot >> ~/.cshrc (local)>$ source ~/.cshrc
 ```

 ***

-## 4. Practical Tips (for later use during the tutorial)
+## 4. Practical Tips for Later Use During the Tutorial

-### Install `ghostscript` to Create Multiple-Page PDFs using MarsPlot
+### Install `ghostscript` to Create Multiple-Page PDFs When Using `MarsPlot`

-Installing `ghostscript` on your local machine allows CAP to generate a multiple-page PDF file when creating lots of plots.
-Without `ghostcript`, CAP defaults to generating multiple `.png` files instead of a single PDF file, and we therefore strongly recommend installing `ghostscript` to streamline the process.
+Installing `ghostscript` on your local machine allows CAP to generate a multiple-page PDF file instead of several individual PNGs when creating several plots.
+Without `ghostcript`, CAP defaults to generating multiple `.png` files instead of a single PDF file, and we therefore strongly recommend installing `ghostscript` to streamline the plotting process.

 First, check whether you already have `ghostscript` on your machine.
 Open a terminal and type: